hemidactylus/flaskbiblio/README.md

 index page.

 **Export Biblio Data** done to a single-file json structure with all references resolved.
-> To do: select whether to export from my-house-only or all-houses
+> To Do: a proper import

 ## Major/Future TODOs